-Paulding CASA is proud to announce 8 new CASA volunteers have been sworn in to advocate for children that have been abused and neglected in Paulding County.
-On February 13, 2019, the Honorable Carolyn Altman swore in 8 CASA volunteers.
+Dallas, GA.
+Paulding CASA is proud to announce 6 new CASA volunteers have been sworn in to advocate for children that have been abused and neglected in Paulding County.
+On April 25, 2019, the Honorable Carolyn Altman swore in 6 CASA volunteers.
 CASA’s are—Court Appointed Special Advocates for abused and neglected children.

 Places like California’s Napa Valley, Washington state or even wine country in France may be fun to visit, but Georgia has been becoming wine country too.
 And closer to home Paulding County will soon be the site of two vineyards, and the most recent is Three Strands Vineyard and Winery.
 In 2016 The Gilbert family planted grapes on their picturesque northeast Paulding farm in anticipation of producing wine and offering tastings and tours of their Qualusi Vineyards by the following year.

 ATLANTA – State Representative Micah Gravley (R-Douglasville) today announced that House Bill 324, Georgia’s Hope Act, was signed into law by Governor Brian Kemp on Wednesday, April 17, 2019.
 Georgia’s Hope Act, which was sponsored by Rep. Gavley, will allow for the cultivation, manufacturing and dispensing of low THC oil in Georgia.

 Paulding County Sheriff’s Office Juvenile Investigations Division (JID) assisted Homeland Security Investigations (HSI) in the execution of a federal search warrant.
 JID Detectives and HSI Special Agents located multiple images of child pornography along with some original videos depicting child pornography on computers and other digital devices.